From north to south, get ready for your trip to Buenos Aires with our selection of the best attractions the city has to offer!

 Some of the oldest cafés, combined with new artist and Tango music everywhere makes the ambience.

 San Telmo is a must visit, on your list of Buenos Aires neighborhoods, most of Buenos Aires city tours include them.
-Have a look at more info about this famous location.

 Perhaps the most photographed building in Buenos Aires Casa Rosada or Pink House is the main presence on Plaza de Mayo.
 Officially known as Casa de Gobierno (Government House) or Palacio Presidencial (Presidential Palace), it’s BA’s equivalent to the USA’s White House.
 It is home to the presidential offices; the grand residence of the president is in Olivos.
 The building dates back to President Sarmento’s time.
 Its construction began in 1873 on the site of a fort – the ruins of which can be seen from inside the Casa Rosada itself and the Plaza de Mayo.